 How to Garden With 5-Gallon Buckets

 Step Three: Drill Additional Holes Around the Sides

-Mark drilled four holes around the sides of the buckets (about 1-2 inches) from the bottom of each one to help circulate air to the roots within each container.
-We had to use some pliers to break off some of the plastic residues after drilling them.
+Mark drilled four holes around the sides of the buckets about 1-2 inches from the bottom of each one to help circulate air to the roots within each container.
+After drilling them, we had to use pliers to break off some of the plastic residues.

+How to Garden With 5-Gallon Buckets